MartinPankraz/DSAGTechXChange25/1-copilot-getting-started/student/Quest1.md

 Open the copilot in teams and run a simple test by typing “Hi” to see if it works.

+ --- We need to see if we can get a Teams license ---

 # Where to next?